open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/register-cluster.md

 weight: 2
 ---

-After hub is installed, you could install the klusterlet on another cluster that registers to the hub.
+After the hub is installed, you need to install the klusterlet on another cluster so that it can be registered and managed by the hub.

 <!-- spellchecker-disable -->